noituri/wgpu_native_zig/README.md

 ```
 An example of using `wgpu-native-zig` with static linking on Windows can be found at [wgpu-native-zig-windows-test](https://github.com/bronter/wgpu-native-zig-windows-test).

-If using dynamic linking, MSVC may not be required.
 ### Dynamic linking
 Dynamic linking can be made to work, though it is a bit messy to use.
 When you initialize your `wgpu_native_dep`, add the option for dynamic linking like so: